 General Store, Highway 127, Shoshone, CA. 92384, Phone..760 852-4224

 Doghouserepair, 1371 W. Basin Ave., Pahrump, NV.
 89060..775 727-9344 www.doghouserepair.com/events/dumont

 Carter PowerSports, 6775 South Decatur BLVD, Las Vegas, NV.
 89118, Phone..702 795-2000

-The riding area is south of the Amargosa River and east of Highway 127, about 31 miles north of Baker, California.
+The Open Area is located south of the Amargosa River and east of Highway 127, about 31 miles north of Baker, California.
 There are two ways of getting to the dunes.